CheyenneMDavid/ForagingLink-API/README.md

 - **RFC 5321**:
   For email length limit guidance, based on the [RFC 5321 standard](https://www.rfc-editor.org/rfc/rfc5321), which defines the 254-character limit for email addresses commonly used across the web.

-### Image Attribution:
+### Image Attribution

 - Some images used on this site are sourced from Pixabay, Pexels or similar free image sites.
 - Any other images are original (taken by myself) or used with permission.
 - The image of _Rumex obtusifolius_ is licensed under CC BY-SA 3.0.
-You can view the original image [here](https://en.wikipedia.org/wiki/Rumex_obtusifolius#/media/File:Rumex-obtusifolius-foliage.JPG).
+You can view the [original image](https://en.wikipedia.org/wiki/Rumex_obtusifolius#/media/File:Rumex-obtusifolius-foliage.JPG).
 - All images are only displayed for the purpose of demonstrating the project.

 ## Acknowledgment of AI Assistance